rmscode/binary-garden/docs/general/cheat-sheets/git-cheat-sheet.md

 ## Ignoring Patterns

-!!! info "Preventing unintentional staging or commiting of files"
+!!! info "Preventing unintentional staging or committing of files"

 Save a file with desired patterns as .gitignore with either direct string matches or wildcard globs.